hdShang/arxiv-daily/docs/cs-AI/2025-11-17/papers/251113458v1-trust-in-vision-language-models-insights-from-a-participatory-user-w.md

 ---
 layout: default
-title: Trust in Vision-Language Models: Insights from a Participatory User Workshop
+title: "Trust in Vision-Language Models: Insights from a Participatory User Workshop"
 ---

 # Trust in Vision-Language Models: Insights from a Participatory User Workshop